What Is Meant By Different Bowling Ends In Cricket?

 Also Read – Top 10 Most Popular Sports In The World

-Names Of Bowling Ends In Cricket
+Names Of Bowling Ends

-But these bowling ends in cricket are named differently for some stadiums.
-Mostly Legendary players who have played well for their country are named to these bowling ends in cricket.
+But some stadiums name their bowling ends differently.
+Mostly, the bowling ends are named after players who have excelled for their country.
 Examples are Sachin Tendulkar’s End, Brian Lara’s End, Ricky Ponting’s End, and other names of legendary cricketers.
 For example, let’s take the Narendra Modi Stadium in Ahmedabad.
-The bowling ends are named Adani End and Reliance End.
+The names of the bowling ends are “Adani End” and “Reliance End.”
 So in this way, every international stadium has two bowling ends.
 But the names are different for each stadium.

 What Is Bowling Ends In Cricket And Why They Used